 It offers real-time collaboration, integrated computational tools, and course management features.

-With the usage of Jupyter, SageMath, LaTeX, and collaborative Linux terminal, it is suitable for academics, students, and researchers who want to collaborate on projects and learn from each other.
+With the usage of Jupyter, SageMath, LaTeX, and a collaborative Linux terminal, it is suitable for academics, students, and researchers who want to collaborate on projects and learn from each other.

 JupyterLab